EtiTheSpirit/XModConfig/README.md

 # XModConfig
 An API allowing starbound mods to be configured.
-Yes, it's real.

 **See the branches of this repo for components.**
 - **API Component:** [CLICK HERE](https://github.com/XanTheDragon/XModConfig/tree/API)